-The certified file system for the TCOS Identity Card Version 1.1 Release 2 / P60D144 has the version '01'.
+TCOS Residence Permit Card Version 1.1 Release 2-BAC/ SLE78CLX1440P configured as described in the Administrator Guidance [12] provided with the TOE.
+The certified file system for the TCOS Residence Permit Card Version 1.1 Release 2-BAC/ SLE78CLX1440P is Files System Version '01' (FSV01) with version-ID '81'.
 The initialisation and personalisation agent can use the "Format" command to read out the chip information and identify the chip.